Sereg20/Task_Center/S4HANA_config/2 Task Center Config/README.md

 10. On the Authorizations tab, click **Expert Mode for Profile Generation**.
 11. Save and generate the role

-As a result role Z_SAP_TASK_CENTER_DETAILS for Business User for Task Detail Service is successfully created
+As a result role Z_SAP_TASK_CENTER_DETAILS for Business User for Task Detail Service has been successfully created

 ### Step 5: Assign the newly created business role to the Business Users